mericgulen/crud-app-react/README.md

 ## Technologies Used

 - React: A JavaScript library for building user interfaces
+- Vite: A fast build tool and development server for modern web projects
 - json-server: A full fake REST API with zero coding
 - axios: A promise-based HTTP client for the browser and Node.js
 - react-toastify: A library for providing notifications